SiriusXM NHL Network Radio

 SiriusXM NHL Network Radio is SiriusXM's talk channel dedicated to the sport of ice hockey and the National Hockey League.
 It features hockey talk during the day and play-by-play at night.
 It is the only Canadian-produced satellite radio channel available to both subscribers of XM and Sirius Radio in the United States.
-The director of programming on SiriusXM NHL Network Radio is Peter Berce, while daily on-air contributors include Scott Laughlin, Jim "Boomer" Gordon, Steve Kouleas, Mike Johnson, Mick Kern, Jake Hahn, Tyler Madarasz, and Gord Stellick.
-Former contributors include Jamie Shalley, Mike Ross, Shawn Lavigne, and Nick Alberga.
+The director of programming on SiriusXM NHL Network Radio is Peter Berce, while on-air contributors include Scott Laughlin, Gord Stellick, Steve Kouleas, Mick Kern, Dave McCarthy, Shane Malloy, Jake Hahn, Victoria Matiash, and Tyler Madarasz.
+The station also welcomes a roster of former players to bring insight and perspective, such as Mike Johnson and Martin Biron.
+Former contributors include Jamie Shalley, Mike Ross, Shawn Lavigne, Nick Alberga, and Jim "Boomer" Gordon.